WELCOME TO CASA HAWAII

 WHO BENEFIT FROM OUR PROGRAMS?

 The abused and neglected children of Hawaii are the beneficiaries of our programs.
-They are provided with time committmentand any children in Hawaii foster care system.

 TOO MANY CHILDREN IN HAWAII LIVE IN FEAR.

 They live in fear of what their father or mother might do to them.
 The fear of being totally alone, neglected and never having a placed to call home.
-As a Court Appointed Special Advocate, you will serve as a powerful voice for a child in court, and act as an for a child who otherwise is lost and does not have voice.
+As a Court Appointed Special Advocate, you will serve as a powerful voice for a child in court, and act as an advocate for a child who otherwise is lost and does not have a voice.

 MESSAGE FROM SENIOR FAMILY COURT JUDGE THE HONORABLE